osrmt/osrmt/README.md

 ### Configuration
 #### Desktop
+Follow next steps only in case you want to use external DBMS (Oracle, MySQL, MS SQL, PostgreSQL), in the other case go to step 10)
  1) go to installation folder
  2) enter 'schema' directory
  3) Setup initial database structure (refer to official database provide guides for more details regarding how to create user/schema and apply scripts to DB instance):